Breathing & Meditation

 Frequently Asked Questions

 Ayurveda teaches that mental states directly affect physical health.
-Gratitude is classified as a sattvic quality that builds ojas (vital essence) and reduces ama (toxins).
+Gratitude is a sattvic quality that builds ojas (vital essence) and reduces ama (toxins).
 The Charaka Samhita describes positive mental states as protective against disease.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.